vdchs/zmk-config-totem/readme.md

 ```
 This is basically there to avoid awkward bigrams where the right thumb `r` is followed by a thumb-combo-letter.
 It enables me to just roll the keys instead.

+Entering this layer is done with a `&sk` macro instead of an actual `&mo` key.
+This way the layer is always only triggered for one keypress, allowing for rolling "out" of this layer, too.

 ### num
 #### num base
 ```